mayflower/argocd-nix-flakes-plugin/manifests/README.md

-These manifests were generated with `nix run .#generateManifests`.
+These manifests were generated with `nix run .#generatePatchManifests`.